 by Andrew G. Watters

 It wasn't the fraud.
 It wasn't the grandiose and unrealistic visions.
-It wasn't the autism*.
+It wasn't the erratic behavior.
 It wasn't the broken promises.
 It wasn't even the failure to deliver services I paid for.
 I'm talking about the last straw in my relationship with this company, which is what put me over the edge into litigation.
 The last straw was Ben's unauthorized charges of $1,600 on my credit card for services that I had canceled, but which Ben continued charging me for despite owing me around $20,000.
 It's sad that things have deteriorated to the point of me putting up a web page about my experience, but there is nothing else I can do at this point.
 This page is an effort to share my experience with the company and its CEO as a hopefully entertaining look at how not to run a telecom company, and as a warning to anyone considering doing business with them.

 The Colocation Agreement